vxgmichel/gambatte-terminal/README.md

   This is not always well supported.

-- **Support for the [kitty keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/)** This is mandatory if you're using Wayland, and recomended on every other platforms.
+- **Support for the [kitty keyboard protocol](https://sw.kovidgoyal.net/kitty/keyboard-protocol/)** This is mandatory if you're using Wayland, and recommended on every other platforms.
   In the case where the kitty keyboard protocol is not detected by `gambaterm`, the following fallbacks are implemented:
   * Linux: uses X11 through `python-xlib`
   * Macos: uses `pynput` (it requires granting specific authorizations to the terminal app)